charlesfrye/math-for-ml-qc/README.md

 one of the virtualization technologies on which Binder is based.

-After following the installation instructions, build the container with the command
+After following the installation instructions for Docker, build the container with the command
 ```
 docker build -t math-for-ml-qc .